kjacked/laura/readme.md

 ## Contact

-For questions or contributions, please contact the project maintainer.
+For questions or contributions, please contact @kjacked.